-Step 2: Learn the "Universal Answer"
+Step 2: Learn the "Universal Answer."

 Most answers during interviews should be about one to two minutes long.
 If you talk for more than three minutes, the interviewer may lose interest.
-You may be ranked as boring, long-winded, or too self-centered.
-If you talk for less than a minute, you may be too superficial or vague.
+The candidate is then ranked as boring, long-winded, or too self-centered.
+If the candidate talks less than a minute, the person is considered superficial, incompetent, or lacking interest.
 Practice your answers using the "Say a Few Words" acronym (SAFW):